Marwaaah/Black-Friday-Sales/README.md

 1. the dataset
 2. Analysis using python
-3. Hypothesis for the data
+3. Findings from the data